MicrosoftDocs/microsoft-365-community/Community/should-everyone-create-teams.md

 If the user is still in the Uneducated Group, we need to invite him/her to a training and test him/her — (and wait a bit so he/she can complete this).
 ![LuiseFreese-LowCodeTeamsProvisioning-flow-invite](media/should-everyone-create-teams/LuiseFreese-LowCodeTeamsProvisioning-flow-invite.png)

 To invite the user to the training and link him/her to the test, we can use Adaptive Cards.
 If you never used Adaptive Cards before, just go to [https://adaptivecards.io/designer](https://adaptivecards.io/designer), select MICROSOFT TEAMS as host applications and replace the text of one of the samples with your text in the visual editor.
-Below, the Designer autogenerates some JSON for you — copy-paste this into a POST YOUR OWN ADAPTIVE CARD AS A FLOW BOT TO A USER action.
+Below, the Designer auto generates some JSON for you — copy-paste this into a POST YOUR OWN ADAPTIVE CARD AS A FLOW BOT TO A USER action.

 This is how our card looks then: